yaambe/DATE-Test/README.md

 Keep the pickle files in the same directory as the python file.

-# assuming python is intalled...
+assuming python is intalled...

-pip install pandas \n
+pip install pandas
-pip install gensim \n
+pip install gensim
-pip install tqdm \n
+pip install tqdm

 And then run the python file.